statnmap/GitLab-Pages-Deploy/README.md

 ## Create your token to allow push

 ### Create New project token

+- Go to: Settings > Access Token
+- Check access: read_repository and write_repository
+- Save your token, you will only see it once

 <img src="https://user-images.githubusercontent.com/21193866/144649526-59017727-a804-48c0-934c-8306d2059f36.png" alt="drawing" width="600"/>

 ### Add token in the CI/CD variables as `PROJECT_ACCESS_TOKEN`